Tucker Carlson Correctly Reports on How Sucky Pandas Are

 That doesn’t seem like an accident.

-Those of use who were paying attention knew what it was.
+Those of us who were paying attention knew what it was.

 You know there’s sort of an underground of DC journalists–not quite Journolist, but close–who hate pandas.
 Would you be interested in joining their secret society?